sunnykim298/Homepage_Sunny/README.md

 <!-- <img align="left" src="./homepage_photo.JPG" width="150" /> -->

 Hello, My name is Sunny (Sungyoung) Kim, a second-year Master’s student in Data Science at the Korea Advanced Institute of Science and Technology (KAIST).
 My research interests are Deep/Reinforcement Learning and Dynamical Systems, with a focus on understanding (artificial) neural network's controllability and observability dynamics.
 Before joining graduate school, I studied B.A.
 Mathematics at the University of Cambridge and worked as a Data & Analytics Consultant at Ernst & Young.
-Besides my main interests, I consistently liked learning about fluids and waves too.
+Besides my main interests, I consistently liked learning about fluids, waves and airplanes.

 <a href="./SunnyKim_CV_vF.pdf" target="_blank" rel="noopener noreferrer"> Curriculum Vitae </a>